 9 Common Wiring Mistakes and Code Violations

-Some are illegal, some are dangerous, and some are both—but all are simple to avoid
+Some are illegal, some are dangerous, and some are both—but all are simple to avoid.

-Many brave homeowners take on electrical work in the course of everyday household maintenance, but it is all too easy to make a code-violating error that could bring on both minor and major problems.
+Synopsis: Many brave homeowners take on electrical work in the course of everyday household maintenance, but it is all too easy to make a code-violating error that could bring on both minor and major problems.
 Electrical contractor Joseph Fratello outlines nine of the most common wiring mistakes and code violations, and the way to approach the work properly and do it right.
 Among the common errors: damaging the jacket of non-metallic sheathed cable; mixing line- and low-voltage wires; not using a splice box when installing a new light fixture; overcrowding holes with too many wires; and putting HVAC ducts too close to carbon-monoxide and smoke detectors.
 Joseph stresses the importance of learning about both the National Electrical Code and also the local variations to the electrical code.

 Whether to save time or money, lots of non-electricians do electrical work.
 This is especially true during the rough-in phase of new construction: drilling holes, running wire, and nailing up boxes.
 Remodelers take on tasks as seemingly mundane as installing a new light fixture.
 As an electrical contractor, I’ve hired many union and nonunion electricians over the years, and most were horribly misinformed about the electrical trade and the building codes.
 If professionals have a hard time keeping up with important details, I imagine that carpenters and do-it-yourselfers are going to have a harder time.
 Before tackling electrical work, you should be aware of a few things.